 Study 4 – Health care accreditation and maternity services reform

 Australia has a complex public and private maternity health system that provides care for childbearing women, their babies and families.
-We also have a well-established national health care accreditation system that is government funded, legislated, and mandated, with government action for unmet standards (Duckett, Jorm, Moran, et al., 2018).
+We also have a well-established national health care accreditation system that is government funded, legislated, and mandated, with government action for unmet standards.
 Hospital accreditation is the main national safety and quality system in Australia.

 However, there is a disconnect between the health care accreditation and the implementation of widespread access to continuity of midwifery care.

-This program of work has commenced with a scoping review of the literature investigating the issues related to hospital accreditation, in particular in the Australian healthcare system, and as it relates to driving health service re-organisation towards continuity of midwifery care.
+This program of work commenced with a scoping review of the literature investigating the issues related to hospital accreditation, in particular in the Australian healthcare system, and as it relates to driving health service re-organisation towards continuity of midwifery care.
+Next projects are being planned and we are seeking partners to progress this work.

 Trauma during childbirth, such as maternal death or severe injury to a baby, impacts not only the family but maternity staff, and may contribute to a range of psychological responses, including post-traumatic stress (PTSD).
 Furthermore, for some medical practitioners, subsequent trauma may include stress related to being reported to the medical board.
 Trauma exposure and PTSD has consequences for the mental health of the individual (including possible suicide) or leaving the workforce.
 Doctors with burnout, or mental health conditions including PTSD, may be less able to provide appropriate patient care.
 Little is known about the impact of birth trauma on the mental health of obstetricians in Australia and New Zealand.
-Our recent feasibility study with 32 obstetricians found that nearly all (n=31, 96.9%) had been exposed to some type of birth trauma.
-Three quarters had current symptoms of traumatic stress, one quarter had symptoms of burnout associated with the workplace, but over 40 percent reported significant posttraumatic growth.
+Our recent feasibility study found high levels of exposure to some type of birth trauma, and presence of current symptoms of traumatic stress.
+Over 40 percent reported significant post-traumatic growth.
 Thematic analysis revealed perceptions that ‘obstetricians experience substantial trauma’, a ‘culture of blame in obstetrics’, and only ‘some workplaces were supportive and safe’.

 Breastfeeding impact: a five-paths approach